Happ, Ford lead Yanks to 9th straight win over Red Sox, 4-2

 UP NEXT

 Jordan Montgomery (2-1, 5.17 ERA) starts for the Yankees and Martin Pérez (2-2, 3.38 ERA) for the Red Sox in a matchup of left-handers that ends the four-game series.
-Pérez’s only previous appearance at Yankee Stadium was for Texas on Aug.
-12, 2018, when he allowed home runs to Stanton and Didi Gregorius in a 7-2 loss.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports